Sourdough Bread

 Preview the recipe

-• Yield 2x900g round loaf crown & couronne.
-This bread recipe can be baked the same day or postponed to the next day (overnight chilled proofing method).
+• Yield: 2 round loaves (approximately 900g each), shaped as a crown or couronne.
+This recipe can be baked on the same day or proofed overnight in the refrigerator.

 Shaping